Skip to content

 object_name : str

-Name of desired object as defined in performance_db.
+Name of the desired object (e.g., an inverter) as defined in `performance_db`.

 features_df : pd.DataFrame